Tmc802/Work-Projects/README.md

 Edited the analytics view to be more mobile friendly.

--Before
-The jumbotron title was flying out of the box
+-BeforeThe jumbotron title was flying out of the box

 ![alt text](https://github.com/Tmc802/Work-Projects/blob/master/Project%20screen%20shots/making%20the%20Job%20Interface%20index%20page%20responsive%20and%20mobile%20friendly/AnalyticsViewBug.jpg)